It dominated the dancefloor throughout the year, so it was only natural Mark Ronson’s Uptown Funk is the biggest song of 2015.

 Further down the tally, Justin Bieber made four entries in the Top 40, with two falling in the Top 10: What Do You Mean is at 9 with 988,000 combined sales and Sorry finishes at 10, racking up 934,000.
 His Skillex and Diplo collaboration Where Are U Now came in at 15 on 874,000 chart sales, and his most recent chart-topper Love Yourself is at Number 24, with a total of 719,000.

 2015 was an incredible year for Bieber on the Official Chart.
 Among his many achievements, he scored his first UK Number 1 with What Do You Mean, logging 10 weeks at the top across those three Number 1s, and he became the first living artist to score eight Top 40 entries following the release of album Purpose.
-See where all his singles and albums have charted in the UK here.
+See where all his songs and albums have charted in the UK here.

 Ed Sheeran landed three entries, with Thinking Out Loud finishing the highest at Number 12, with 917,000 combined sales across the year; Jess Glynne also managed three, led by Hold My Hand at 14 with 876,000 combined sales; and The Weeknd also scored a trio of entries, headed up by Can’t Feel My Face on 778,000 combined sales at 21.